eternal07/tidydata/README.txt

 3. use rbind to merge test_dataset and train_dataset into one dataset called "data_set"
 4. From this data_set extract all columns with "mean" and "std" in their column name into a dataframe "tidy_dataset"
 5. use the aggregate function on the "tidy_dataset" dataframe to create mean for each variable based on "subject" and "activity" variables of the data frame. output this to a data frame "agdataset"
-6. update the activity variable column contents of the "agdataset" data frame to descriptive variable names.
+6. update the activity variable column contents of the "agdataset" data frame to descriptive names.
 7. format and print the contents of agdataset to file "tidy_data.txt"